MeganMFisher/material-ui-demo/README.md

 We will need to import Drawer from material-ui/Drawer and List and ListItem from material-ui/List.

+For the icon that we click on to open the side menu we will import IconButton from material-ui/IconButton and ActionGrade fromo material-ui/svg-icons/action/grade.

 ```
 import Drawer from 'material-ui/Drawer';
 import {List, ListItem} from 'material-ui/List';

+import IconButton from 'material-ui/IconButton';
+import ActionGrade from 'material-ui/svg-icons/action/grade';
 ```

 Create a property on state called open and have it set to false.